 Each of the aforementioned restaurants have their unique additions to CT Wing History, but the love story wouldn't be complete without Hard Hat Cafe and its now-legendary Doob style wings.

-Sometime around 2001, Johnny "Doob" Chiara (pronounced Kee-ar-ah) who was a regular patron at the newly opened Hard Hat Cafe, went on a fishing trip to Alaska.
+Sometime around 2001, Johnny "Doob" Chiari (pronounced Kee-ar-ee) who was a regular patron at the newly opened Hard Hat Cafe, went on a fishing trip to Alaska.
 While there, he encountered chicken wings that were different than the ones he was used to eating back home.
 The Alaskan restaurant didn't have a frialator in the kitchen.
 Instead they cooked their wings on a charcoal grill and then sauced them up afterwards.

 Doob was impressed, and when he returned home he explained his wing experience with the chef at the Hard Hat who put an additional spin on the idea.
 He seasoned the wings, oil fried them, sauced them, and then grilled them off.
 "The flavor just bounced out because of our seasoning, combined with our own buffalo sauce," remembers Acanfora.
 "And those wings have been, by far, our top seller for over twenty years."
 They also took on Chiara's nickname, "Doob," and have claimed their spot in state wing lore.